hariszaf/pema/README.md

 ## Prerequisites

 **[Singularity]( https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps )**  is a free, cross-platform and open-source computer program that performs operating-system-level virtualization also known as containerization.
-One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world
+One of the main uses of Singularity is to bring containers and reproducibility to scientific computing and the high-performance computing (HPC) world.

-Singularity, needs a Linux system to run .
+Singularity needs a Linux system to run.

 ## Installing